shameemathinhal/AndroidMachineTest/README.md

 # AndroidMachineTestTwoYear

-Create UI and integrate APIs of product list page use same design as per below image. use Java or Koltin
+Create UI and integrate APIs of Home Api  <br />
+use same design as per below image. <br />
+use Java or Koltin  <br />
-Use Design pattern(MVC/MVVM/MVP)
+Use Design pattern(MVC/MVVM/MVP) <br />
-Try to maintain a clean codebase
+Try to maintain a clean codebase <br />
-Source code share drive or GitHub
+Source code share drive or GitHub <br />

 use below APIs
 Home Api:http://iroidtechnologies.in/friday/index.php?route=api/common